Brew Guide: Moka Pot

 - Moka Pot

-Put the grounds in the funnel filter, using your finger to even it out and remove excess coffee.
+Assembly/Adding Grounds: Put the grounds in the funnel filter, using your finger to even it out and remove excess coffee.
 Place the filter on the base, and screw the top half on.
-Caution: the base will be hot from the hot water, you might want to use a towel or hot mit while you do this step.
+Caution: the base will be hot from the hot water, you might want to use a towel or hot mitt while you do this step.

 Once the lid is on, wait nearby and listen.
 When you hear a gurgling noise, remove the pot from heat – your brew is finished!